 First, we must realize that most of the political sentiments we hear voiced today, from the right or from the left, are overly simplistic requests for us to attempt to return some idyllic past time, and that the most pressing political reality today is for us to accept the difficulty and complexity of the time in which we actually live, and to decide how to move forward from this point.

 Second, the desire to identify particular heroes and villains in the unfolding story of the 21st century is mostly a misguided waste of energy.
-It is not the individual actors and their behavior that deserves our condemnation or approbation, but rather the global human systems – collectively created, owned and operated – that have allowed or encouraged such behavior.
+It is not the individual actors and their behavior that deserve our condemnation or approbation, but rather the global human systems – collectively created, owned and operated – that have allowed or encouraged such behavior.
 It is on these systems themselves, and their architects – and not the players within the systems – that we need to focus our attention.

 Third, the continued, strident debate over whether we should have small government or big government misses the point.
 A small government will exercise too little control over the systems that determine our conditions, and leave these systems to be manipulated by selfish commercial interests.
 So some sort of big government is a necessity.
 But the big government we need should proactively and intelligently engineer these systems so as to motivate individual actors to contribute to our common good – not act as a major player itself within these systems.